Jordi Matamala: Club career

-Born in Vilobí d'Onyar, Girona, Catalonia, Matamala reached the Segunda División for the first time in 2008–09 at the age of 32, with Girona FC, which he had helped promote from Segunda División B the previous year.
+Born in Vilobí d'Onyar, Girona, Catalonia, Matamala reached Segunda División for the first time in 2008–09 at the age of 32, with Girona FC, which he had helped promote from Segunda División B the previous year.
 In the following two seasons, he was again an undisputed started for the club as it consecutively managed to retain its league status; he made his debut in the second tier on 30 August 2008, playing the full 90 minutes and being booked in a 1–0 away win against RC Celta de Vigo.

-Matamala signed for another side in that league in the summer of 2010, Recreativo de Huelva.
-He started in 26 matches in his first year (2,318 minutes of action overall), and the team finished in 12th position.
+Matamala signed for another side in that league in summer 2010, Recreativo de Huelva.
+He started in 26 matches in his first year (2,318 minutes of action), and the team finished in 12th position.

-On 26 July 2014, the 38-year-old Matamala returned to Palamós CF who still competed in Tercera División.
+On 26 July 2014, the 38-year-old Matamala returned to Palamós CF who still competed in the Tercera División, joining from Girona.
 He retired after two campaigns with the club in that level.